 Sometimes the algorithm places the wrong lines next to each other.
 Or you want to compare one piece of text with text at a completely different position in the other file.
 For these situations you can manually instruct KDiff3 to align certain lines.
 Mark the text for which you want to improve the alignment with the mouse as you would for copy and paste in the first diff view and then choose → menu item (Ctrl+Y).
 An orange bar will appear in the summary column next to the chosen text.
 Repeat this for the second and (if available) third diff view.
 KDiff3 will immediately recalculate the differences everytime you do this, and will align the chosen lines.
 Of course some of the previously matching lines in between might not match anymore.

 Currently merging doesn't support the use of manual diff help.

 In some cases KDiff3 will see too many or too few diff sections for merging.
 In such a case you can join or split existing sections.

 Add new sections by first selecting text in the lines that belong together in either input window (as for copying to the clipboard).
-Then choose "Split Diff At Selection" in the "Merge" menu.
+Then choose → menu item.
 Splits will be added above the first line and below the last line of the selected text.
 If you only want to add one section, then select text beginning at another section-split.

 For joining sections in either input window select something in the lines from the sections to join.
 (You can join several sections in one step too.)
-Then choose "Join selected Diffs" in the "Merge"-menu.
+Then choose → menu item.